 From: University of Exeter

 The University of Exeter is a Russell Group university that combines world-class research with very high levels of student satisfaction.
-Exeter has over 21,000 students and is in the top one percent of universities worldwide.
-Exeter is also ranked 14th in The Times and The Sunday Times Good University Guide 2018 and 14th in the Guardian University Guide 2019.
+Exeter has over 21,000 students and is in the top one per cent of universities worldwide.
+Exeter is also ranked 10th in the Guardian University Guide 2020 and 12th in The Times and The Sunday Times Good University Guide 2020.
 In the 2014 Research Excellence Framework (REF), the University ranked 16th nationally, with 98% of its research rated as being of international quality, while in 2017, Exeter was awarded a Gold rating in the Teaching Excellence Framework (TEF) assessment.
+Exeter was named The Times and The Sunday Times Sports University of the Year 2015-16, in recognition of excellence in performance, education and research.
+Exeter was The Sunday Times University of the Year 2012-13.

 // end //